stephenp24/irtree/TECHNICAL.md

 The first one is to use python `list`, with the advantage of fast mid-index access and secondly is to use `deque` (there might be more) with the benefits of O(1) access on either end of the queue.

-`sconfig` end up using `deque` because we found that the use case where one need to peek the child at certain index should be rare enough.
+`irtree` end up using `deque` because we found that the use case where one need to peek the child at certain index should be rare enough.

 > Note that I'm not too concerned over the performance as much, if speed really ended up became the main